tobiasgass/ETH-SegReg/README.md

 SRS Dependencies
 ----------------

 SRS allows for a choice of discrete optimizers.
 Interfaces for TRW-S, GCO and OpenGM are provided, but those need to be downloaded and installed by the user under their respective license.
+Note that the optimizers are optional and can be enabled/disabled during cmake configuration.
+The respective dependencies and checks will be automatically added to the build.

 * OpenGM can be obtained here: http://hci.iwr.uni-heidelberg.de/opengm2/ current wrapper utilizes BOOST, so make sure to install opengm with their boost feature enabled